 Want to see how your PRAL your diet is?

 Interested in seeing where your diet falls in the PRAL values?
-I highly recommend you check out Cronometer Pro.
-The Cronomteter Gold membership (only $40 per year!) can tell you your daily PRAL values based on your logged meals.
+I highly recommend you check out Cronometer Gold.
+The Cronometer Gold membership (only $40 per year!) can tell you your daily PRAL values based on your logged meals.
 And I’ve got a special discount code for you start tracking today!

-*This is an affiliate link in which I receive a very small commission, at no expense to you.
+*This is an affiliate link in which we receive a very small commission, at no expense to you.
 Thank you for your support!